nvim-pack/nvim-spectre/README.md

 file with `:e` because `sed` is replace outside vim.

 ## Customize
-Change any setting above if you don't like it
+Change any setting if you don't like it.

 ``` lua
 require('spectre').setup({